LanceFontanilla/fs-journal/notes/11-csharp.md

         album.Creator = account;
         }).ToList(); //order of <Album, Account matters and it matches the SELECT order.

+* [AUTHORIZE]//how to make sure the user is authorized before creating
 * [HttpPost]
     -   need to use Auth0 to assign the creator
     -   private readonly Auth0Provider _auth0; // add to top